-Liberal use of nationally developed standards has been made in many recent building codes, with the result that greater uniformity in requirements has followed.
-A notable example is the code of Cincinnati, Ohio, where some 75 approved standardized regulations of national technical organizations have been used as a basis for the code [12].
+Increasing use is being made of nationally developed standards.
+Notable examples are the codes of Cincinnati, Ohio, and Kansas City, Mo., and the recently issued "Abridged Building Code" of the Building Officials Conference of America [32].
 Care should be taken not to assume that the mere adoption of such standards is all that is necessary, however.
-It has been pointed out that they may not always be readily available or comprehensible to the average builder and that they may not be in as complete form as is necessary for local use [30].
+It has been pointed out that they may not always be readily available or comprehensible to the average builder and that they may not be in as complete form as is necessary for local use [33].
 It is necessary to select them with discrimination, make provision for their convenient use by such devices as keeping copies in the municipal office building and indicating how they may be obtained for personal use, and to provide such supplementary matter as may appear desirable after careful study to make them applicable to local conditions.